Frugal planning to reduce your grocery bill

 - Use online coupon sites and coupons from your grocery's weekly ad.
 However, do not clip coupons for items you do not use regularly.
 That is a waste of money.
 Put your coupons in a small photo album purchased at the dollar store and organize them so they match aisle by aisle in your grocery store.

 - Learn to cook.
 Homemade spaghetti sauce costs a fraction of canned spaghetti sauces.
-The same is true with soups, macaroni and cheese, mashed potatoes, homemade bread from the bread machine, and pizza sauce.
+The same is true with soups, macaroni and cheese, mashed potatoes, homemade bread, and pizza sauce.

 - Invest in a freezer.
 Breads on sale, frozen veggies from the garden, extra waffles from Saturday's breakfast all can be stored for future use.